bicycle-repair-man/TV-B-Gone_Code-Extractor/README.md

 7. If necessary, the values "TRIGGER_V" and "START_TIME_MS" below can be tweaked to match the recorded dataset.
 Set "SHOW_PLOT" to 1 to view a plot of the various processing steps, in the case of any issues.
+The "TRIGGER_V" needs to be set to a level where there is a clean transition of the pulse signal, and avoiding any remaining carrier noise.
+Depending on how your oscilloscope was set up (and especially the trigger timing), you may need to adust "START_TIME_MS" to make sure all of the signal is processed.